 So, what are these sweet changes?
 Chicken meat is still the number one ingredient, followed by a healthy blend of complex carbohydrates.
 These carbs will give your elderly kitty a quick boost of energy.

 Adding to that is an antioxidant blend derived from apples, cranberries, and carrots.
-That aside, natural fiber sources are added into the mix to aid digestion, reduce hairball formulation, and help minimize litterbox smells.
+That aside, natural fiber sources are also added into the mix to aid digestion, reduce hairball formulation, and help minimize litterbox smells.

 All of Hill’s Science Diet formulas are designed without artificial flavors, colors, or preservatives.
 The company manufactures its foods only in the USA facilities.
 Their success in delivering delicious and healthy recipes are reflected by the immeasurable number of satisfied pet parents.